SimpleContributor/BeenwellTemplates/README.md

 </pre>

 ## NPC GUARDS
+### Stationary and Patrol (Walking and Driving)
-### This example is currently set up to have guards at the PB mansion
+This example can be seen at PB Mansion.
 <pre>
 ['lostmc'] = {
         name = "lostmc",
-        zone = {
+        -- Zone NPCs will guard.
+Giant circle area similar to green zones zone = {
             enabled = false,
             position = vector4(4498.89, -4503.84, 4.18, 154.39),